Clarkson-Applied-Data-Science/2024_ia651_Yadav_Mahdi/README.md

 # Analysis On Default Credit Case Study

-### Business Context - Banks are primarily known for money lending business.
-The more money they lend to people whom they can get good interest with timely repayment, the more revenue is for the banks.
+### Business Context - Banks primarily thrive on their money lending business.
+The more efficiently they can lend to individuals who repay with good interest, the better their revenue.
 * **
-* The more banks are able to identify borrowers going towards serious delinquency rate, the better will be the bank's money lending business which in turn will lead to better revenue and better image in the market and with respect to competitiors.
+### Key Objectives:

+Identify borrowers likely to face serious delinquency.
+Enhance the bank's revenue and reputation by minimizing defaults.
 * **
 * * **Delinquent** in general is a slightly mild term where a borrower is not repaying charges and is behind by certain months whereas
 * * **Default** is a term where a borrower has not been able to pay charges and is behind for a long period of months and is unlikely to repay the charges.